CONSTITUTION OF CHRIST COMMUNITY CHURCH

 Section 12 – Participation Without Attendance

-Elders may participate in a meeting through the use of conference calls or similar communications equipment, as long as all members participating in the meeting can hear one another.
+Elders may participate in a meeting through the use of conference calls or other voice, content sharing, and chat through mobile devices, desktops, telephones, and room systems, or similar communication platforms, as long as all members participating in the meeting can hear one another.

 Section 13 – Adjournment